 - Nowadays a well-educated male can only donate sperm

-- Donor have to pass screening and interview test
+- A donor has to pass screening and interview test

-- Screenig of STD testing and screening for genetic diseases
+- Screening of STD testing and screening for genetic diseases

 To know about natural ways to increase sperm please read our article on Help Increase Sperm Count and in case you have male infertility problem then explore our article on Five Things That Affects to Optimize Sperm.

 - ^ Sperm Donation | Wikipedia En.wikipedia.org, 17 June 2019

 - ^ Sperm Donation | Mayo Clinic Mayoclinic.org, 17 June 2019